Action Quake 2

 Action Quake 2 is a mod for the video game Quake II created by The A-Team.
 Action Quake 2 was developed to recreate the look and feel of an action movie, having a fast pace and a semi-realistic damage system.
 It features many maps recreating realistic settings, such as city streets and office buildings, with a balanced range of weapons and equipment inspired by action movies.

 Action Quake 2 is essentially a version of deathmatch and team deathmatch in which most of the classic elements have been modified to some degree.
 Damage to extremities such as a shot to the leg with any weapon will cause damage and bleeding, along with crippling the player's movement until they bandage themselves.
-Originally released in 1998, there is still an active community of players as of 2022.
+Originally released in 1998, there is still an active community of players as of 2024.

 Overview

 With a then unique style of play, realistic weapons and fast pace, Action Quake 2 became one of the most popular Quake II mods.
 The mod caught the attention of id Software in June 1998, who wished to include it in their upcoming Quake II: Internet Pack No. 1 (Netpack 1): Extremities, a commercial add-on product for Quake II.
 This expansion CD was released in the U.S. on November 26, 1998, included was the final version 1.0c of Action Quake, along with 11 other publicly available mods, a collection of Quake 2 deathmatch maps, and player skins.
 Members of the development team would later go on to work on titles such as Action Half-Life and Counter-Strike.
-A subsequent development team re-released as an open-sourced package called AQtion on June 1, 2022.